 Now you are an expert on the three processes of metal crafting: Forming, Joining, and Cutting.
-Hopefully learning more about each of the main process of metal crafting sparked your interest.
-If you’re like me and you want to keep digging in and learning more, I’ve included a list some of the best resources I came across during my research for each process:
+Hopefully learning more about each of the main processes of metal crafting sparked your interest.
+If you’re like me, and you want to keep digging in and learning more, I’ve included a list some of the best resources I came across during my research for each process:

 As the newest employee at US Metal Crafters, Meredith Barnes is fully immersing herself in all things metal.
 Self-ascribed google search addict and chronic researcher; she’s discovering the world of metal crafting one Latte at a time.
 Follow along on her journey to metal here.